How Reddit posters made millions as Wall Street lost billions on GameStop's wild stock ride

 Board members have also coined their own terms.
 "Tendies," for instance, are stock market profits.
 It appears to be short for chicken tenders, which one poster on the Reddit board calls a dish suitable for kings and financial oligarchs.

 One of the most popular Wallstreetbets members posts by the name DeepF**kingValue.
 In mid-2019, the poster began promoting the idea that he was buying GameStop options that would pay off if the stock reached $8 by the end of January 2021.
 At the time, the stock was trading for just over $4 a share, and the options appeared to cost around $50,000.
-He regularly posts what appears to be an account statement, which as of Tuesday night showed that those same options were now worth just over $22 million.
+He regularly posts what appears to be an account statement, which as of Tuesday night showed those same options were worth just over $22 million and following Wednesday's huge rally hit $48 million.

+Wallstreetbets suddenly went private on Wednesday night after an explosion of social media and traditional media coverage of the GameStop phenomenon.
+So, too, did its discussion page on the communication app Discord, which said it had taken down the stock chatter because of "hateful" messages and not due to any proof of stock manipulation.

+Both Wallstreetbets' Reddit forum and Discord channel were available again as of Thursday morning, however.
+Reddit co-founder Alexis Ohanian offered support on Thursday to the forum, describing the GameStop stock-trading frenzy driven by investors coordinating on Reddit as a turning point in the U.S. investing landscape.

 Why have shares of GameStop soared?